 When you’re applying a vignette to an image, bear in mind the suitability of the vignette for that particular scene.
 Often just a very subtle vignette that’s barely visible is all you need.

-But in other situations, a dark vignette can add to the dramatic or mysterious mood of an image, such as the spooky forest scene above.
+But in other situations, a dark vignette can add to the dramatic or mysterious mood of an image.
+This can work particularly well with forest photos, as can be seen in the moody forest shot above.

 9. Convert To Black & White